 After all activities had been completed Investec Asset Management was provided with:

-These outputs provided our developers, alongside IAM’s creative branding partner, with the information they needed to make sure that the UX vision was carried through the project right to the final deliverable – and beyond.
+These outputs provided our team, alongside IAM’s creative branding partner, with the information they needed to make sure that the UX vision was carried through the bespoke software consultancy and development phases right through to the final deliverable – and beyond.

 As a result, the new sites have garnered praise from users and leading industry bodies alike – with the redesign project shortlisted for the “Open Category Innovation Award” at the IMAIAs, and “Best Use of IT in Wholesale & Investment Banking” in the FStech Awards.